 Yes of course. femfresh products are great because they’re much less likely to irritate the skin.
 When you have thrush there’s a baseline inflammation of the skin which can cause discomfort and itching.
 Therefore using a soothing solution to wash the intimate area is ideal.
 Again, it won’t treat the thrush but it may help to soothe and ease the itching.

 Absolutely.
 You can also use them whilst pregnant.

 You don’t need to use a specialist product during your period, but blood raises the pH of the vulvar skin, and provides a perfect environment for bacteria to thrive, so keeping the vulval area clean is sensible, and I recommend using a pH-balanced formula specifically designed to clean your vulvar skin gently but effectively.
 The femfresh range is suitable for this time of the month, with both wash and wipes giving you the confidence that you have cleaned properly and helping you to feel fresh.
 Both products are hypoallergenic and won’t disrupt your pH-balance.

-Using a specialist product is a personal choice, however if you do choose to use more than just water to clean your intimate skin, it’s important to use the right product. femfresh is a specially designed, pH-balanced range which can be used safely on a daily basis.
-The addition of ingredients such as lactic acid and probiotics across the range also help to maintain your natural pH-balance.
+Using a specialist product is a personal choice, however if you do choose to use more than just water to clean your intimate skin, it’s important to use the right product. femfresh is a specially designed range which can be used safely on a daily basis.
+The addition of ingredients such as lactic acid and probiotics across the range also help to maintain healthy intimate skin.

 Do you have questions around how to care for your intimate area?